Köstritzer: History

 The brewery was first mentioned in inheritance tax documents as "Köstritzer Inheritance" in 1543, which makes it one of the oldest breweries in Germany.
 In 1696, the Counts of House Reuss acquired the brewery and renamed it to the "Knightly Estate Brewery."
 Since 1806, the brewery has been permitted to use the title "Princely Brewery" since the Knights of House Reuss were promoted to princes.
 In 1811, 6400 hectoliters (hl)(169,070.1 gallons) of different beers were produced and sold in cities as far away as Berlin, Dresden, Magdeburg and Frankfurt am Main.

 Johann Wolfgang von Goethe, who lived in Weimar, is recorded as having mainly bought beers of various types, from the Köstritz and Oberweimar breweries as well as bread rolls.
 On November 17, 1823, the scholar Wilhelm von Humboldt wrote from Weimar, to his wife Caroline von Humboldt and others, about his and Goethe's diet:

 "Since I stopped drinking tea, it's all over.
 Once I'm on the edge of the abyss and one step further, I'm swimming in beer.
-Oh God!, dear child, Goethe doesn't have an appetite for anything, not for bouillon, meat, vegetables; he lives on beer and rolls, drinks large glasses in the morning and debates with the servant whether he should drink dark or light brown Köstritzer or Oberweimarisches beer – or whatever the Greul are called.
+Oh God!, dear child, Goethe doesn't have an appetite for anything, not for bouillon, meat, vegetables; he lives on beer and bread rolls, drinks large glasses in the morning and debates with the servant whether he should drink dark or light brown Köstritzer or Oberweimarisches beer – or whatever the Greul are called.
 But he usually goes into another room when I'm there.
 The shyness does not go completely out in a human breast."

 In 1829 the company along with 15 other buildings in Köstritz burned down.
 As a result, the brewery was rebuilt in the west wing of the palace.
 In 1872 the agricultural inspector and later entrepreneur Rudolf Zersch leased from the House of Reuss the domains of Köstritz, Dürrenberg and Hartmannsdorf and in 1875 the Princely Brewery Köstritz.
 The latter was initially expanded in the castle and at other production sites in Köstritz under the direction of master brewer Carl Holomoucky.